 The Lesbian Historic Motif Podcast will be open for submissions in January 2023 for short stories in the lesbian historic fiction genre, to be produced in audio format for the podcast, as well as published in text on the website.

 - We will accept short fiction of any length up to 5000 words, which is a hard limit.
-We will be buying a total of four stories, however one is already commissioned therefore there are threee slots available for open submissions.
+We will be publishing a total of four stories, however one is already commissioned therefore there are threee slots available for open submissions.
 (If we get some really great flash fiction, there’s the possibility of doubling up if the total meets the word count limit.)

 - We will be paying professional rates: $0.08/word.